-Also, sometime the employee's injury occurs upon “re-entry” into the employment at completion of a deviation for personal reasons.
+Also, sometimes the employee's injury occurs upon “re-entry” into the employment at the completion of a deviation for personal reasons.
 Almost always, the courts will side with the employee on these types of situations.

 That is, where the employee has deviated from a business errand but has completed the deviation at the time of the incident in question, the employee is considered as having “re-entered” the course of employment, as thus is covered by Louisiana workers compensation.

-When an employee go outside of the rules of the job, or violate the employer's instructions, the employee risks losing workers compensation benefits if he or she is injured.
+When an employee goes outside of the rules of the job or violates the employer's instructions, the employee risks losing workers compensation benefits if he or she is injured.

 But if the employee goes so far outside of the rules of the job that it appears that the employee intended to ignore his employment rules or instructions, then it becomes likely that the employee will not be covered by workers compensation if the employee is injured while violating the employer's rules or instructions.

 Yet an employee who accidentally violates rules or instructions will not likely lose workers compensation benefits if he or she is injured.
 For example, a cleaning woman who is instructed to clean only the upstairs light fixtures, but misunderstands and is injured while cleaning the downstairs fixtures as well, will not be denied workers compensation benefits.